docker/docs/desktop/hardened-desktop/admin-controls/index.md

 Admin Controls is a feature that helps admins to control certain Docker Desktop settings on client machines within their organization.

 With a few lines of JSON, admins can configure controls for Docker Desktop settings such as proxies and network settings.
-For an extra layer of security, admins can also enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md) to ensure that any configurations set with Admin Controls cannot be modified by containers.
+For an extra layer of security, admins can also use Admin Controls to enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md) which ensures that any configurations set with Admin Controls cannot be modified by containers.

 ### Who is it for?